Nordln/indesign-html-merge/README.md

 ### optimise_base64_image_audio.py

-Optimises all base64-encoded content in HTML files, combining image and audio optimization in a single script.
+Optimises all base64-encoded content in HTML files, combining image and audio optimisation in a single script.

 **Features:**
-- Optimizes JPG/PNG images by reducing quality and converting to WebP when beneficial
+- Optimises JPG/PNG images by reducing quality and converting to WebP when beneficial
-- Handles SVG files with text-based optimization
+- Handles SVG files with text-based optimisation
-- Optimizes audio files by reducing bitrate while maintaining compatibility
+- Optimises audio files by reducing bitrate while maintaining compatibility
 - Uses Base85 encoding for images (more efficient than Base64)
 - Maintains Base64 encoding for audio files to ensure compatibility
 - Adds client-side JavaScript for handling optimised content
-- Provides detailed statistics for both image and audio optimization
+- Provides detailed statistics for both image and audio optimisation

 **Options:**
 - `-i/--image-quality`: Image quality (1-100, default: 80)